FredNass/ceph_petasan/docs/INSTALLATION.md

 ## FAQ

-Q. Where does PetaSAN cluster stores its logs?
+- Where does PetaSAN cluster stores its logs?

-A. Cluster logs are recorded to /opt/petasan/log/PetaSAN.log on PetaSAN nodes.
+Cluster logs are recorded in file /opt/petasan/log/PetaSAN.log on PetaSAN nodes.

-Q. Why does the installation of the 3rd node never ends?
+- Why does the installation of the 3rd node never ends?

-A. The most likely issue is that the PetaSAN ceph monitors are unable to establish their quorum due to a clock skew between the three nodes.
+The most likely issue is that PetaSAN's Ceph monitors (that we won't use) are unable to establish their quorum due to a clock skew between the three nodes.
 This can be verified by checking the /var/log/ceph/ceph.log file on all 3 nodes.
 Nodes' clocks can be adjusted by running the below commands:
 ```
-systemctl stop ntp && ntpdate ntp.univ-lorraine.fr && systemctl start ntp
+systemctl stop ntp && ntpdate pool.ntp.org && systemctl start ntp
 ```